covid-19-impact-lab/liss-questionnaires/docs/source/wave-5/english/w5e-InfectionDiagnosed.rst

 .. csv-table::
    :delim: |
-   :header: yes, I have been diagnosed with it|no|unsure
+   :header: yes I have been diagnosed with it,no,unsure

            :raw-html:`&#10063;`|:raw-html:`&#10063;`|:raw-html:`&#10063;`